ricet/ECE434/hw04/README.md

 ## i2c via the kernel driver

 kerneltemp.sh enables the kernel driver for the tmp101, reads the temperature, and then prints it to the console.
+Run with `sudo ./kerneltemp.sh`.

 ## Control the LED matrix from the browser